 If you invite neighbors in and your place gets too crowded, it hurts morale.
 Sometimes a character will remark on this, saying something like “I’m glad we’ve met all these new people, but do they all have to live here?”
 No, they don’t.

 Should you recruit them to your own community, when the time arises?
-No, not unless you have an Infirmary or an Auto Repair shop in your base.
+No, not unless you have an Infirmary or an Auto Repair shop (or whatever their special skill requires) in your base or outpost.
+If you do, they will unlock valuable upgrades.
 Otherwise, they are more effective in their own facility.
-Keep them safe, and they’ll provide bonuses to your community and specialized actions such as vehicle delivery and sniper support.
+Keep them safe, and they’ll provide bonuses to your community and specialized radio actions such as vehicle delivery and sniper support.
 They also make valuable trading partners.
 And when they call–answer.

 Rule #8 Train, Read, Explore

 Characters advance with XP that can only be gained by exploring the valley.
 Some skills, like agriculture, construction, engineering, or craftsmanship, are incredibly useful but rarely available early in the game.
 It’s going to take a while to accumulate that experience.
 Other skills are constantly accumulated (fighting, cardio), but literally stand between your character and certain death, and need practice, quickly.